DominikBBB/PP1-Saxon-Palace/README.md

 #### First time user:

-1. As a user I would like to quickly know what the Saxon Palace in Wasaw is
+1. As a user I would like to quickly know what the Saxon Palace in Warsaw is

 On the Homepage visitor will find all quick information about The Old-New Saxon Palace.